-As one of many new fintech alternatives to traditional savings accounts, Beam's high base APY and easy-to-use daily bonus system yield a strong interest rate.
-However, rising rates at competitors and a number of bugs in the current beta version of the app detract from Beam's value as an online savings option.
+As one of many new fintech alternatives to traditional savings accounts, Beam's high APY and easy-to-use daily bonus system yield a strong interest rate.
+However, more consistent rates at competitors detract from Beam's current value as an online savings option.

 What is Beam?

 Beam is a fintech startup that's promising a digital deposit account with much higher interest rates than savings accounts at typical banks.
-According to the company's blog, the Beam account will earn 2% to 4% APY depending on whether you fulfill certain daily activity requirements on the Beam mobile app.
+According to the company's homepage, the Beam account will earn up to 4% APY depending on whether you fulfill certain daily activity requirements on the Beam mobile app.

 According to Beam CEO Yinan Du, the company is able to provide these high rates by achieving higher cost efficiency compared to existing online banks.
 Du further explained that Beam also generates revenue by providing software services to traditional banking institutions.
-However, we've observed that Beam's base APY of 2% has remained the same even as major financial institutions have steadily raised their deposit rates to similar levels.
+However, we've observed that Beam's base APY has dropped since its beta days, even as other major online banks maintain higher and more consistent deposit rates.

 Beam Account Features—and Bugs